ZPChandrapur/zpchandrapur_applications/docs/auth-integration.md

 1. Login to main ZP Chandrapur application
 2. Click on E-estimate card
 3. E-estimate should open in new tab and automatically log you in
+4. Check browser console for detailed logs
-4. If auto-login fails, normal login page should appear
+5. If auto-login fails, normal login page should appear

 ## Configuration